asciamanna/asciamanna.github.io/_drafts/extracting-methods-in-unit-tests.md

 * Extract Method Refactorings in Unit Tests

 If you recall in the post [Unit Test Refactoring and Avoiding Complexity](/2016/03/22/unit-test-refactoring-avoiding-complexity.html) I described the pitfalls of applying the same refactoring techniques to unit tests that one would apply to production code.
 While a majority of refactoring techniques apply across all code there are subtleties in unit test refactorings that make them different.
-Specifically, that post addressed avoiding flow control statements or introducing other types of complexity while refactoring.
-However there are other nuances to unit test refactoring that are important to understand.
+Specifically, that post addressed avoiding flow control statements or introducing other types of complexity while refactoring unit tests.
+However there are other nuances to unit test refactoring that are also important to understand.

 ## Extract Method Refactorings